-Best cities to celebrate LGBT pride
+Best cities in America to celebrate LGBT pride

 June sees a host of Pride-related events throughout the steamy southern city, but the real action in Hotlanta is tied to National Coming Out Day (NCOD) on October 11, with this year’s events going down the weekend of October 13-15.
 Atlanta Pride is the largest Pride event in the Southeast and one of the oldest in the country—the first march occurred in 1971.
 The huge public party (the crowd tops 200,000 people) is anchored in Piedmont Park just northeast of the downtown area.
 Head to the Old Fourth Ward and grab a beer (and the mic) at Sister Louisa’s Church of the Living Room and Ping-Pong Emporium for some full-on Southern gospel kitsch and organist-accompanied karaoke.

 Texans celebrate Pride for an entire week in August in well-integrated Austin.
 This year’s Pride parade is on August 26, ending at Republic Square State Park.
 A week earlier, on August 19, is the annual WERK fashion show featuring previous Project Runway contestants.
 Revelers hit the dance floor year-round at Oilcan Harry’s, one of Austin’s largest gay clubs, which also hosts the Mr. and Miss Pride pageant.
 Dudes can sweat it out with bikers and burly men at the Iron Bear downtown, while a mixed LGBT/straight crowd congregates at vegan-friendly Cheer Up Charlies on the East Side.